Published: Jul 25, 2012

 You’d have to kill me because you don’t want anything to spoil your reading pleasure.
 Which does not mean your pleasure in figuring out whodunnit, because in “Gone Girl” you basically have no idea what has happened.
 Or if something happened.
 Or, if something happened, what it means.
 To say nothing of what happens next.
-[To buy the book from Amazon, click here.
+[To buy the paperback from Amazon, click here.
 For the Kindle edition, click here.]

 Let’s leave it at this: Nick and Amy Dunne had a blissful romance and marriage.
 Then his magazine job evaporated.
 Then she lost her job writing quizzes for another magazine.
 Then his mother got sick.
 So: two unemployed people in New York, one sick woman in North Carthage, Missouri.
 What would you do?
 Well, what’s what they did.